New to Cape Town: Royaltea bar serves premium teas and other treats

 For over 40 years, the Maharajah restaurant has been serving up rich and fragrant Durban–style curry to Capetonians and the thousands of international visitors who flock to our shores every summer.
 With a menu that boasts both Northern and Southern Indian dishes, the eatery is well-known for offering some of the best Indian cuisine in the Mother City.
-Some of their signature dishes include lamb off the bone, butter chicken and fish curry - all of which are bursting with flavour and satisfy the taste buds after the first mouth-full.
+Some of their signature dishes include lamb off the bone, butter chicken and fish curry - all of which are bursting with flavour and satisfy the taste buds after the first mouthful.
 We also recommend the spicy chicken korma and delectable chicken and prawn curry and if meat if not your forte then may indulge in their vegetarian dishes.
 All of the dishes comprise expertly combined spices such as cumin seeds, cardamom and coriander powder, which means the food smells as good as it tastes.
-Not to mention, Maharajah sits pretty below Table Mountain and, depending on where you sit, you can catch a glimpse of the stunning landmark while tucking into the tasty dishes on offer.
-What’s more, the spot is perfect for a family outing or a romantic date night.
+Not to mention, Maharajah is right below Table Mountain and, depending on where you sit, you can catch a glimpse of the stunning landmark as you tuck in.
+It’s a perfect spot for a family outing, or a romantic date night.

 Opening Hours: Lunch: Monday – Friday: 12:30pm – 3pm; 6pm- 10:30pm